GDP Increase: Make Urgent Preparations for Future Risks

 The recovery in new car sales, in some respects, is a reaction to the decline that was caused by cases of automobile certification fraud.
 The increase in spending on food and beverages was due to hoarding caused by the release of Nankai Trough Earthquake Extra Information warnings and typhoons.
 Dining out and stays at accommodations facilities were sluggish, and the public’s stronger tendency to be thrifty is deep-rooted.

-During this period, the income environment improved significantly due to the impact of a flat tax cut of ¥40,000 per capita annually and the resumption of subsidies on electricity and gas fees.
+During this period, the income conditions improved significantly due to the impact of a flat tax cut of ¥40,000 per capita annually and the resumption of subsidies on electricity and gas fees.
 However, it is hard to say that consumption has been boosted as much as expected.

-The government is considering providing benefits to low-income households and resuming subsidies on electricity and gas fees as part of an economic stimulus package to be compiled as early as the end of the month.
+The government is considering providing benefits to low-income households and resuming subsidies on electricity and gas fees as part of an economic stimulus package to be compiled as early as at the end of the month.
 Such lavish handout measures are unlikely to boost the growth potential of the Japanese economy.

 Japan is at a critical juncture to shift to a “growth-oriented economy” led by higher wages and investment.
 Under such circumstances, there are increasing causes for concern about the future, and preparations must be hastened in that regard.